Topics: American Old West, Anti-racism, Environment, History, Native American

 This presentation begins with a reading from the novel, followed by discussion of the issues it raises, and how our nation’s citizens might respond.

 Making Peace with the Natural World

-Sometimes it seems that we, post-modern Americans, are at war with nature.
-Or perhaps we’re only suffering from what I call “nature deficit disorder.”
-My 2018 environmental memoir, Seasons of the Coyote, presents 103 narratives of encounters ordinary and extraordinary in the natural world of which I am part on the Missouri River bluff.
-This presentation addresses our urgent need to open our eyes, ears and hearts to the natural world, to recognize that we are parts of an intricate and tattered fabric of life, and to accept our responsibility to preserve and restore as we are able.
-The presentation begins with readings from the eco-memoir, followed by discussion of how we might more fully engage with, and protect, the ecosystems of which we are part.
+Are we at war with nature, or only suffering from “nature deficit disorder?”
+Wilson’s environmental memoir, Seasons of the Coyote, addresses the need to open our eyes, ears and hearts to the natural world, and to accept our responsibility to preserve and restore.
+The presentation includes a reading and discussion of how we might more fully engage with, and protect, the ecosystems of which we are part.

 Great Plains History: Fictional and Real

 Few things are more important to any culture than honest appraisal of its history and a commitment to learn from history and to preserve its lessons without distortion or bias.
-We ignore or distort history at our own peril.
-My presentation on the ways we address our history focuses on Across the Cimarron, my historical novel about homesteading Native land.
-But I draw upon all six of my books, both fiction and non-fiction.
-All are set in the Great Plains amidst personal experiences and scraps of human and natural history, as I experienced or perceived them.
-I encourage others to explore, interpret and preserve their own histories, both personal and cultural.
+Wilson’s six Great Plains books all involve personal experience, but he focuses on his historical novel about homesteading Native land, Across the Cimarron.
+He encourages others to explore, interpret and preserve their own histories, both personal and cultural.